squishedfox/squishedfox-com/_docs/neovim.md

 ## Helpful commands

+- Create a new file using `%` and then entering in the file name
 - Copy and paste from system clipboard using `set paste` and then using `ctrl` + `shift` + v

 # Neovim Configuration